igormironchik/md4qt/README.md

 `md4qt` supports CommonMark 0.30 Spec, and some GitHub extensions, such as tables, footnotes, tasks lists, strikethroughs, LaTeX Math injections.

+`md4qt` can be built with Qt6 or with ICU.

 This library parses Markdown into tree structure.

 # Example